-A private bus company, Premier Illawarra Charters, offers a service to and from school for St Joseph's students.
-Details of the school bus routes is available from the School Office.
+A private bus company, Premier Illawarra, offers a service to and from school for St Joseph's students.
+A copy of the bus route is available from the School Office.
 To travel by bus, students need an Opal card and parents need to complete an online application form available at: apps.transport.nsw.gov.au/ssts